What is Shoulder Impingement?

 - Corticosteroid Injections can be organised by referring to a Medical Specialist (if necessary).

 Is your shoulder pain stopping you from working or training like you use to?
 Are you worried you will soon have to give it up altogether?
-Research shows that physiotherapy is proven to be an effective way of treating shoulder pain.

 See an expert at Spine & Sports Physiotherapy now to fix your shoulder and get back to doing the things you want to do!!!